About Cancer Wellness Centre

 James Flaherty - Treasurer

 Clinton is a founding member of the Cancer Wellness Centre.
-He is also the founder and CEO of melanomaWA and was awarded WA Young Australian of the Year 2011.
+He is also the founder and CEO of melanomaWA and was awarded WA Young Australian of the Year in

 Clinton was diagnosed with Metastatic Melanoma in September 2005 at the age of 22.
 Previous treatments include 34 metastatic melanomas resected, Interferon chemotherapy, radiotherapy, and currently receiving an immune vaccine from the Sydney Melanoma Unit.
 Clinton has complemented these conventional treatments with lifestyle options such as diet, meditation and positive thinking.